dumpfheimer/WiFiVitotrol/README.md

    $ pio device monitor

-6. Configure the device (if not done with configuration.h) The device, if unconfigured, will open a Hotspot (Portal-XXXXXXXXXX) Connect to the hotspot and navigate to http://192.168.4.1/wifiMgr/configure Enter SSID, Password, Hostname, MQTT Host Username and Password (optional) Click submit
+6. Configure the device (if not done with configuration.h) The device, if unconfigured, will open a Hotspot (WiFiVitotrol-XXXXXXXXXX) Connect to the hotspot and navigate to http://192.168.4.1/wifiMgr/configure Enter SSID, Password, Hostname, MQTT Host Username and Password (optional) Click submit